Info Captain

 Sports

-Top 10 World’s Fastest Bowlers In The Cricket History
+Top 10 Fastest Bowlers in Cricket History: Speed Records & Legends

 Cricket is very popular all over the world, and the bowling part is very important to defeat any team.
-For playing cricket different types of bowling techniques can be used.
-Several bowlers’ processes of bowling are different and some blowers are known as the fastest bowler because of their fast bowling procedure.
+For playing cricket, different types of bowling techniques can be used.
+Several bowlers’ processes of bowling are different, and some bowlers are known as the fastest bowlers because of their fast bowling procedure.
 So here we create a list of the 10 world’s fastest bowlers in world cricket history.

 1. Shoaib Akhtar